RohitMudili/AI-voice-market-analyser/README.md

 ## 🚀 Usage

 ### Starting the Application

 1. Ensure your virtual environment is activated
 2. Start the Streamlit application:

 ```bash
 streamlit run app.py
 ```

 3. Access the application at `http://localhost:8501`

 ### Using the Application

 1. **Prepare Your Voice Query**

-   - Record your voice query in WAV format
+   * Record your voice query in **WAV format**.
-   - Keep queries clear and concise
+   * Keep queries clear and concise.
-   - Recommended duration: 5-30 seconds
+   * Recommended duration: 5-30 seconds.

-2. **Upload and Process**
+2. **Upload a WAV File of Your Choice**

-   - Click the upload button
+   * Click the upload button on the application interface.
-   - Select your WAV file
-   - Wait for processing
+   * Select a **WAV file** from your local device that contains the voice query.
+   * The file will be uploaded and processed.

+3. **Upload and Process**

+   * After uploading, wait for the application to process the audio.
+   * The transcription of your query will appear first.
+   * Then, the AI-generated response will follow.

-3. **View Results**
+4. **View Results**

-   - Transcription will appear first
-   - AI response follows
-   - Audio playback starts automatically
+   * After processing, the transcription of your query will be shown.
+   * The AI’s response will appear below the transcription.
+   * **Audio playback** of the response will start automatically for a seamless experience.

 ### Example Queries

-- "What is the current price of AAPL stock?"
+* "What is the current price of AAPL stock?"
-- "Give me a market analysis for Tesla"
+* "Give me a market analysis for Tesla"
-- "What are the latest trends in the tech sector?"
+* "What are the latest trends in the tech sector?"

 ## 📁 Project Structure

 ```
 AI-voice-market-analyser/
 ├── app.py              # Main Streamlit application